telperion/saturday-morning/README.md

 But it might make it easier for you to *create* new mods and share them!

 ## How to use!
+1. **Close Friday Night Funkin' before you begin replacing data.**
 1. Download the release and unzip to a directory of your choice.
-2. Drag-and-drop a StepMania song folder onto SaturdayMorning.exe.
+1. Drag-and-drop a StepMania song folder onto SaturdayMorning.exe.
-3. Select the location of Funkin.exe in your Friday Night Funkin' install.
+1. Select the location of Funkin.exe in your Friday Night Funkin' install.
-4. Select the Friday Night Funkin' song to replace the files for.
+1. Select the Friday Night Funkin' song to replace the files for.
    - Don't worry, the program will make a backup copy of your FNF install's song data the first time you run it (in a `_backup` folder).
-5. Choose which charts are played by you and your opponent for each difficulty of the song.
+1. Choose which charts are played by you and your opponent for each difficulty of the song.
-6. Set your desired reading speed.
+1. Set your desired reading speed.
    - (2.0 is probably fine...y'all short reaction time havers)
-7. Press **Go!** when you're ready.
-If no errors pop up, you're done!
+1. Press **Go!** when you're ready.
-8. Restart Friday Night Funkin' and enjoy.
+1. If no errors pop up, you're done!
+You can continue to inject simfile data or restart Friday Night Funkin' from here and enjoy.

 ## Why have you done this?
 We at the StepMania community didn't spend two decades writing charts with a